Updated: April 2015

 - Epithelial damage

-- Smooth muscle hyperplasia and hypertrophy
+- Smooth muscle hyperplasia and hypertrophy/ increased smooth muscle mass

 - Destruction of elastic tissue

-- Mucous gland hypertrophy
+- Mucus gland hypertrophy

-- Decreased airway distensibility
+- Decreased airway distensibility (stiffer airways)

 - Diminished elastic recoil